Despite being told the benefits of working out on a near-daily basis (thanks, Facebook) it is still a HUGE challenge for most of us to even begin.

-While maintaining both our work and social lives is incredibly important (trying to live without food and friends is not a particularly enticing prospect).
+Maintaining both our work and social lives is incredibly important (trying to live without food and friends is not a particularly enticing prospect).

 1. Daily Life

 Though neglecting our own health in favor of maintaining other lifestyle factors might be the norm, that doesn’t make it appropriate.

 This is easier said than done.

-Not only will this make us more efficient in almost every aspect of life, it will also make us more likely to perform those tasks on our routine schedule.
+Not only will this make us more efficient in almost every aspect of life, but it will also make us more likely to perform those tasks on our routine schedule.

 By allocating exercise to specific days of the week, and at specific times (either before or after work is best), we are more likely to make it to the gym and work out.